 - Delivered an academy to guide program coordinators in understanding critical components of a comprehensive plan for selecting, implementing, and sustaining a program

-- Provide technical assistance focused on effective program implementation, including the challenges of maintaining program fidelity during pandemic-related closures and transitions
+- Provided technical assistance focused on effective program implementation, including the challenges of maintaining program fidelity during pandemic-related closures and transitions

-- Conduct webinars on data collection, program fidelity, coaching, and sustainability planning
+- Conducted webinars on data collection, program fidelity, coaching, and sustainability planning

-- Guide program coordinators to effectively engage school and community stakeholders to institutionalize the program and embed the approach into the school and district mission
+- Guided program coordinators to effectively engage school and community stakeholders to institutionalize the program and embed the approach into the school and district mission

 - The program planning academy trained 45 educators in the identification of programs and a basic understanding of implementation science as a foundation for planning.

-- The project will provide 27 school teams with training and technical assistance over four years.
+- The project provided 27 school teams with training and technical assistance over four years.

-- Prevention Matters funding is projected to serve 177 Indianapolis schools, delivering proven prevention programs to 77,500 students by the end of the 2021-2022 school year.
+- Prevention Matters funding served 177 Indianapolis schools, delivering proven prevention programs to 77,500 students by the end of the 2021-2022 school year.

-- The project will equip students with skills that help them avoid alcohol and other drugs and improve their academic achievement, attendance, classroom behavior, and well-being.
+- The project equipped students with skills that help them avoid alcohol and other drugs and improve their academic achievement, attendance, classroom behavior, and well-being.

 Prevention First of Illinois